yyukki5/EntityContexter/README.md

-# Entity
+# Entity Contexter
-I'd like to create VBA class from database, Automatically.
+I'd like to create VBA class from database, Automatically. (it's Scafollding)